elegant-scipy/elegant-scipy/markdown/ch4.markdown

 spectrum = np.abs(spectrum)
 ```

-Do a log plot of the ratio of the signal / the maximum signal
+Do a log plot of the ratio of the signal / the maximum signal.
 The unit for such a ratio is the decibel.

 Another reason to take logs is because the spectrum can contain both